clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 ### The Barren Summit

-By your 40s, the milestones are met: the title, the reputation, the team, but the view can feel hollow.
+Imagine you've spent your entire adult life climbing one grueling step after another, chasing success, identity, and professional validation.
+You achieve the milestones: the title, the team, the reputation.
+You begin to glimpse what feels like the summit, maybe around age 40, only to realize the view is barren

-The life you built begins to feel like a costume.
+The life you built starts to feel like a costume.
+The smile you wear begins to crack.
+Who are you when the external accolades stop?

 Carl Jung described this as the persona: the necessary mask that allowed you to survive and function in the world.
-It’s polished, rewarded, but not the soul’s home.
+It’s the version of you that is polished, productive, and rewarded by society.

 ---

 ### The Weight of Identification

-High-achievers carry more than workload.
-The real cost is **maintaining a false identity**.

-Mistaking adaptation for identity suffocates the authentic self.
-That deep ache, the subtle dissatisfaction, is the authentic self calling for recognition.
+The pressure that high-achievers carry isn't just about workload; it’s the sheer exhaustion of maintaining a false identity.
+The problem arises when adaptation becomes identification.
+When you mistake the role for who you are, and the longer you wear that mask, the heavier it becomes.

+That deep ache you feel—that vague dissatisfaction that no promotion or amount of money can fill—is the authentic self suffocating beneath decades of pretense.

 > “When the applause fades, silence becomes a doorway to the unconscious.”
 > — Anonymous